WELCOME TO MY WORLD OF GOTHIC HORROR

 Imprisoned in a place like the vile House of Usher?

 To see the video of this poem, go to YouTube and search Robyl Press, the video channel I created to feature my Gothic poetry, songs, and stories.
-You will also find videos of "The Raven Tree," "The Executioner," "Shelly," and "You Are a Witch in Pretty Skin" there.
+You will also find videos of "The Raven Tree," "The Executioner," "Devil on MTV," and "You Are a Witch in Pretty Skin" there.
 Enjoy!

 2017 brought the release of Icicles and Lost, my latest collections of spooky poems and photos.
 They both contain Gothic poetry, sci-fi, Medieval fantasy, and humorous horror in both rhymed and free verse styles.
 In my world, wasted trees writhe with rigor mortis as the wind retreats like a lung-shot beast!

-In 2018 I published Fear Is Forever that includes all of my best horror stories in one cemetery row.
-Currently, I'm working on Ghosts and Ghosts II to explore haunted places in Pennsylvania and Western New York.
-These books are half history and half horror.
-They enlighten and frighten at the same time!
-An accompanying video by Mark Polonia will follow soon.
+In 2018 I published Fear Is Forever .
+It includes all of my best horror stories in the same cemetery row.
+Recently, I released Ghosts Revisited that explores 32 haunted places in Pennsylvania and Western New York.
+This book is half history and half horror and enlightens and frightens at the same time!
+An accompanying video by Mark Polonia, titled Ghosts, is now available, too.
 In it, he melds eye-popping visuals and plenty of screams into the storyline.
-To order copies of these projects, visit the Links or Buy pages above.
+To order copies of these projects, just scroll down.

 The GHOSTS DVD investigates 18 haunted sites in Pennsylvania and Western New York, including the creepy Hinsdale House.
 To order your copy, contact the author at email@example.com and send $10 plus $3 shipping and handling through PayPal to William P. Robertson.
 Video downloads are also available for $5.
 Fans of the ghost hunters TV show will love this film!